danxfisher/MeetEasier/README.md

 ## Assumptions

-This application assumes:
+This application assumes you have:

-* You are using Exchange Online (Office 365)
+* Exchange Online (Office 365)
-* Your conference room mailboxes are organized in room lists
+* Conference room mailboxes are organized in room lists
-* You have Exchange Web Services (EWS) enabled
+* Exchange Web Services (EWS) enabled
-* You have a service account with access to all conference room mailboxes and EWS
+* A service account with access to all conference room mailboxes and EWS
-* You have a web server to run the application
+* A web server to run the application

 ***